back

 The Pay As You Earn plan caps the monthly payments at 10% of your discretionary income while also ensuring that you will never pay more than you would under the ten-year standard repayment plan.
 Your remaining balance will be forgiven after 20 years on the PAYE plan.

-The Revised PAYE plan (REPAYE) does not have an income requirement like the other income-driven plans, and like the PAYE plan, the payment will be 10% of your discretionary income.
+The Revised PAYE plan (REPAYE) does not have an income requirement like the other income-driven or IDR plans, and like the PAYE plan, the payment will be 10% of your discretionary income.
 But it’s not a guarantee that you will pay less than the standard ten-year plan.
 The outstanding balance will be forgiven after 20 to 25 years.

 Deferment and Forbearance